Rights Protection Officer

 Protecting the Rights of People With Disabilities

-People are violent to disabled people more than other people.
+People with disabilities are abused or mistreated more than other people.
 It is a big problem.
 It is never your fault!
 You can always get help.

 The Rights Protection Officer can be with you and support you when you speak to the police.
 They can also assist you in getting help if you have difficulty talking.